 - Divergent hoof rings

-A laminitis attack can lead to the death of cells in the laminae.
+A laminitis attack can lead to the death of cells in the laminae as well as cell proliferation.
 If there is enough damage, the laminae lose their strength, weakening this important structural component of the hoof.

-In a hoof affected by founder, the laminae can become so damaged that they are unable to sufficiently support the coffin bone.
-The position of the coffin bone may change under the weight of the horse and due to the upward pull of the flexor tendon attached to the base of the bone.
+In a hoof affected by founder, the laminae can become so damaged that they are unable to sufficiently anchor the coffin bone.
+The position of the coffin bone may drop (sink) under the weight of the horse and due to the upward pull of the flexor tendon attached to the base of the bone.

 This is known as coffin bone rotation.
 The degree of rotation is measured by taking radiographs of the hoof.

-In advanced cases of founder, the coffin bone can protrude through the sole of the hoof and cause irreversible lameness and extreme pain.
-At this stage, euthanasia is usually the only humane option.
+In advanced cases of founder, the coffin bone can protrude through the sole of the hoof.
+At this stage, euthanasia is often considered because of the degree of nursing and prolonged period required for recovery but horses can recover from penetration.

 Prevalence and Prognosis